History of Jacksonville, Florida: Yellow fever epidemics

 Jacksonville's prominence as a winter resort was dealt another blow by major yellow fever epidemics in 1886 and 1888.
 During the second one, nearly ten percent of the more than 4,000 victims died, including the city's mayor.
 In the absence of scientific knowledge concerning the cause of yellow fever, nearly half (10,000 out of 25,000) of the city's panicked residents fled despite the imposition of quarantines.
 Inbound and outbound mail was fumigated in an effort to reduce contagion.
 Jacksonville's reputation as a healthful tourist destination suffered.
 The African-American population did not appear to catch the disease, leading the panicked population into erroneously believing that the black residents were "carriers" of the Yellow Fever.
-In fact, blacks had immunity from catching the disease earlier, as children.
+In fact, Black people had immunity from catching the disease earlier, as children.

 Spanish–American War

 During the Spanish–American War, gunrunners helping the Cuban rebels used Jacksonville as the center for smuggling illegal arms and supplies to the island.
 Duval County sheriff and future state governor, Napoleon Bonaparte Broward, was one of the many gunrunners operating out of the city.
 Author Stephen Crane travelled to Jacksonville to cover the war.